-- Read our full Shopify Review to find out if this could be the perfect platform for your online store.
+- Shopify Review: Read our full review to find out if this could be the perfect platform for your online store.

-- Read our full BigCommerce Review to learn more about this sale-boosting, scalable platform.
+- Squarespace Ecommerce Review: Read our full review to learn more about this stylish, easy-to-use online store builder.

-Sadly, your customers will never compliment you on your hosting, but make no mistake: it is the invisible force encouraging them to buy from you rather than from your competitors.
+Sadly, your customers will never compliment you on your hosting but, make no mistake, it is the invisible force encouraging them to buy from you rather than your competitors.
 Slow loading pages or site crashes will lose you sales, but a solid hosting provider will have your customers coming back again and again.

-Here’s another look at our top choices for ecommerce hosting:
+Here’s another look at our top five choices for ecommerce hosting:

-You can’t go wrong with InMotion, especially on account of its stellar customer service, quality features, and excellent value for money.
-However, if features are your top priority – and that’s a perfectly logical top priority – then SiteGround will be a great fit.
-And if you’re most concerned with guaranteeing a reliable service, HostGator delivers the best uptime possible.
+You can’t go wrong with Bluehost, especially on account of its stellar customer service, quality features, and excellent value for money.
+However, if features and additional plugins are your top priority – and that’s a perfectly logical top priority – then Hostinger will be a great fit.
+If you’re most concerned with guaranteeing a reliable service, DreamHost is the best option for performance.